bradymholt/geekytidbits.com/_posts/2015/2015-09-28-complexity-creep.md

 > "Controlling complexity is the essence of computer programming." — Brian Kernighan

 ![Complex Code](/media/i-do-not-understand-code.jpg){: .pull-right }
 The longer I have been developing software, the more I am convinced this quote by Kernighan is true.
 And when I am thinking about complexity in software, I like to think about the idea of "fighting" it rather than just controlling it.
 Why?
 I think it takes real initiaive to keep things simple.
 The tendency for things to start out simple and to progressively get more *unnecessarily* complicated seems to be inevitable  (unless you work against it).
-To be sure, some things are inherantly complex to solve and demand more than a simplistic solution.
+To be sure, some things are inherently complex to solve and demand more than a simplistic solution.
 The tendency toward **unnecessary complexity**, however, is what I like to call "complexity creep".

 ## It's a Bad Thing
 Why is complexity creep such a bad thing?
 Why is simplicity worth fighting for?
 When complexity increases, software becomes: